coding-on-my-mind/context-configuration/README.md

 # 140188272664753
 # 140188272691520
 ```

+# Todos

+* implement more converter, e.g., for Durations according to ISO8106
+* check the PropertySource for CLI arguments, this might not be fully implemented and not tested on Windows
+* Add documentation how to include other configuration classes, e.g., for Spring Cloud Config server, Cloudfoundry configuration, etc.

 [Binary secret scanning helped us prevent (what might have been) the worst supply chain attack you can imagine]: https://jfrog.com/blog/leaked-pypi-secret-token-revealed-in-binary-preventing-suppy-chain-attack/